-2. Time of classification survey and intervals of survey assigned to maintain classification construction, the following plans and information in triplicate are to be submitted to the Society before the work is commenced.
+2. Time of classification survey and intervals of survey assigned to maintain classification

 - (1) Classification Survey is to be carried out when the application for classification is made. - (2) Survey Assigned to Maintain Classification is to be carried out at the periodical survey.